 How To Make Coconut Key Lime Cookies

 - Prepare oven and pan.
 Preheat oven and line a cookie sheet with parchment paper.
-While I don’t typically use parchment paper for cookies, these cookies have a tendency to stick if you don’t use it.
+Alternately, you can use a silicone mat.

 - Whisk dry ingredients.
-In a large bowl, whisk together the flour, baking powder, and salt.
+In a large bowl, whisk or sift together the flour, baking powder, and salt.
 Be sure to fully incorporate all 3 ingredients.

 - Beat butter and sugar.
-In a separate bowl or stand-mixer, beat the butter and sugar until the mixture is light and fluffy.
+In a separate bowl using an electric mixer or stand-mixer, beat the butter and sugar until the mixture is light and fluffy.
 Next, stir the coconut into the butter and sugar mixture.

 - Add eggs.
 Add each egg, one at a time to the butter, sugar, and coconut.
 Beat the mixture well after each egg is added.
 Next, add the lime juice and the coconut extract (if using) and mix well.

 - Add dry ingredients.
-Add the flour mixture gradually, mixing it in until it is just combined.
+Add the flour mixture to wet ingredients gradually, mixing it in until it is just combined.

 - Roll in powdered sugar.
 Roll each dough ball into the powdered sugar.
-Then, arrange the balls on the parchment paper lined cookie sheet with about 2 inches between each.
+Then, arrange the balls on the prepared baking sheet with about 2 inches between each.

-Icing- try drizzling powdered sugar icing over the cookies after baking for a pretty presentation.
+- Icing – try drizzling powdered sugar icing over the cookies after baking for a pretty presentation.
 Use lime juice for a quick lime glaze.

 More Cookie Recipes